ssjw/new-host-setup/backup-pi-configuration.md

     systemctl isolate graphical.target

 # Configuring gocryptfs for Encrypted Home Directories

-NOTE: Deprecated.
+> *NOTE*: Deprecated.
 Just use ecryptfs instead.
-It uses a kernel module and is integrated into Debian/Ubuntu.
+It uses a kernel module and is
+> integrated into Debian/Ubuntu.

 ## Installation